 We all have to communicate painful or sensitive information at some point.
 And, while it’s important to tell the truth, we need to think about how we do it.
-Tact allows us to be honest, while respecting a person’s feelings.
+Tact allows us to be honest while respecting a person’s feelings.

 Why is Tact Important in the Chama?
 The ability to communicate with sensitivity offers many benefits.
 First, tact is important when you have to deliver bad news or provide critical feedback.
 Tact also demonstrates good manners.
 If you can communicate with grace and consideration, it can help you to avoid conflict, find common ground, and allow others in the Chama to save face.
 It can therefore be an important asset in Chama communication.

-Here’s an example on how to use tact in the Chama.
+Here’s an example of how to use tact in the Chama.
 One of your Chama members is regularly late for meetings.
 After another late arrival, you’re tempted to call her out at the Chama meeting.
 Although this might make you feel better in the short term, it’s insensitive – a more tactful approach would be to speak with her privately about her tardiness.
 You could even start with a really gentle approach – for example, “I’ve noticed you’ve had trouble getting to the meeting on time.
 What can I do to help?”
 Tact reflects emotional sensitivity and increases the likelihood of a positive outcome.

 Below find more ways to use tact as you interact with your Chama members.

 Your choice of words can influence how others perceive your message.
 Avoid starting sentences with the word “you.”
 For example, saying, “You need to be punctual next time” will make the other person feel defensive.
 Instead, consider using softer, more indirect language, like, “Next time, I will be delighted if you make it on time for the meeting.”
-It’s especially important to use “I” statements during conflict.
+It’s especially important to use “I” statements during the conflict.
 When you do this, you take ownership of your feelings instead of placing blame.

 It’s never easy to let people go.
 These situations are often emotional and tense, which is why tact is important.
 Start by explaining clearly what is happening.
-This is a difficult and unpleasant message to communicate, but you owe it to your Chama member to be honest.
-If you allow emotion to dictate how you deliver your message, you risk “sugar coating” facts and not getting your point across.
+This is a difficult and unpleasant message to communicate, but you owe it to your Chama member, to be honest.
+If you allow emotion to dictate how you deliver your message, you risk “sugarcoating” facts and not getting your point across.
 Next, explain why you’ve made your decision, and offer emotional support.
-It’s important to be honest in this situation, but you can also be kind and supportive.
+It’s important, to be honest in this situation, but you can also be kind and supportive.

 One of the Chama members is known as the office gossip, and she’s spreading rumors about another member when you’re in the room.
 You can tactfully deflect and neutralize the gossip in several ways.
 For instance, say something positive: “Jane might be quiet and not contribute much in meetings, but she’s a hard worker.”
 Or, ask them to stop: “I don’t want to talk about this, especially since we don’t know the facts.
-You can also say, “I don’t want to talk about people behind their backs,” or, “Let’s talk about this when Jane is here, so that she can address these issues.”
+You can also say, “I don’t want to talk about people behind their backs,” or, “Let’s talk about this when Jane is here so that she can address these issues.”

-Tact is particularly useful in conflict resolution, because it can relieve tension, remove blame, and allow both sides to save face.
+Tact is particularly useful in conflict resolution because it can relieve tension, remove blame, and allow both sides to save face.